-The CNP is not ordinarily presented in the literature in terms of the concepts of institutional power, permission, physical capability and sanction.
-Generally, work on the specification of open agent societies does not explicitly represent the institutional powers of the member agents.
+Generally, approaches on the specification of open agent societies, such as the ones mentioned in this paper, do not explicitly represent the institutional powers of the member agents.
 This is one key difference between our work and related approaches in the literature: our specification of social constraints explicitly represents the institutional powers of the agents, differentiates between institutional power, permission and physical capability, and employs formalisms with a declarative semantics and clear routes to implementation to express these concepts.